mmm111mmm/inacityinthefuture/01-bool-compare-if/00-booleans.md

 ## A new data type

 We learnt about ints, floats and strings.

-But there is another very important data type: a boolean.
+There is another important data type: a boolean.
 This is named after a man called George Bool.

 It is a very simple data type.
 It can either be `true` or `false`.

 But it is very powerful.
-And in later lessons we will see how.
+And we will see how in the next lessons.

 ## Using a boolean